-(1) (a) Any person aggrieved by the records officer's determination under this Chapter, may appeal the determination within thirty (30) days to the office of the City Manager by filing a written notice of appeal.
+(1) (a) Any person aggrieved by the records officer's determination under this Chapter, may appeal the determination to the office of the City Manager by filing a written notice of appeal.
+Said appeal must be filed within thirty (30) days of the City sending notice of a denial or from the date the request is considered denied.

 (b) If the records officer claims extraordinary circumstances and specifies the date when the records will be available under Subsection 4.01.204(3), and, if the requester believes the extraordinary circumstances do not exist or that the time specified is unreasonable, the requester may appeal the claim of extraordinary circumstances or date for compliance within thirty (30) days after notification of a claim of extraordinary circumstances by the records officer, despite the lack of a "determination" or its equivalent under Subsection 4.01.204(7).